Analysis | What happens to an entrenched two-party system when one party undermines the system?

 This isn’t simply an academic review of the changes underway on the United States’ political right, though.
 The shift toward culture fights driven by conservative media has real implications for the evolution and expectations of that group of Americans, including an erosion in the democratic system the GOP was built to leverage.

-There’s no real debate that a primary motivating factor for Trump’s rise was not only his embrace of cultural fights but an embrace of the those that focused on a sense of White disempowerment.
+There’s no real debate that a primary motivating factor for Trump’s rise was not only his embrace of cultural fights but an embrace of those that focused on a sense of White disempowerment.
 That his 2015 campaign announcement focused on the purported threat of criminal immigrants was not a coincidence; that his campaign benefited once the blowback over his comments garnered national media attention wasn’t either.
 There is a lot of data showing that Trump voters were disproportionately motivated by a sense that White Americans were being disadvantaged by changes in culture.
-Trump’s proposal to make America great again was understood to be a commitment to unwind those changes.
+Trump’s proposal to “make America great again” was understood to be a commitment to unwind those changes.

 Trump used that resentment as a weapon against the GOP quite effectively.
 But he also used it more broadly as a weapon against all American institutional power, including the democratic process itself.
 Before the 2016 election and, from a bigger platform, before the 2020 election, he amplified unfounded claims about the flaws in the electoral system to try to backstop his potential electoral loss.
 When he did lose the popular vote in 2016 and the presidency in 2020, he claimed that those losses were unfair or the result of cheating.
 He successfully leveraged skepticism about the system to aid his own ambitions to retain power.